 The rotator cuff tendonitis is a common source of pain in the shoulder.
 Pain can be the result of:

 Rotator cuff pain is common in both young athletes and middle-aged people.
-Young athletes who use their arms overhead for swimming, baseball, and tennis are particularly vulnerable.
+Young athletes who use their arms overhead for swimming, baseball, and tennis are particularly vulnerable to shoulder tendinitis.
 Those who do repetitive lifting or overhead activities using the arm, such as paper hanging, construction, or painting are also susceptible.

 Pain may also develop as the result of a minor injury.
 Sometimes, it occurs with no apparent cause.